Yer1k/solar_wastewater/10_code/README.md

 ## This is where the magic happens

+ > Note: Some of the files are stored in Google Drive which is shared with the client.
+If you, the public, want to view the specific files, you may need to request access to the folder to view the document.

+## src folder

+## tools folder

 ## Model Training and Validation
 Please refer to [Model Training and Validation Notebook](./model_training_ResNet50_scene_classification.ipynb)